Blind from birth, Stevie Wonder note

 at that time.

 Today, Wonder is still revered by many, though his days as a major radio force are over.
-He's also known for his political activism, up to his very vocal endorsing and supporting of Barack Obama
+He's also known for his political activism, from his criticisms in-song of Richard Nixon

 Albums by Wonder with their own page: